OUCVisionGroup/DPF-Net/README.md

 --depth_anything_folder /path/to/depth_anything/folder
 ```

-The trained model will be saved in the ./checkpoint folder
+The trained models will be saved in the ./checkpoint folder